Fabian Mrozek: International career

 Mrozek has been called up to represent Poland internationally at youth level, and is yet to make an appearance.

 Style of play

 Mrozek's strengths, as cited by FC Wrocław Academy's president Jakub Bednarek, are balance and mental strength.

 Personal life

 He regarded Germany international Manuel Neuer as his football idol.
+As of 2025, Mrozek was sharing a house with teammate and countryman Kornel Miściur.